Sparse Interaction Additive Networks via Feature Interaction Detection and Sparse Selection: Theoretical Discussion

 This sum will, however, be equal to zero unless $J=A$.
 Suppose instead that there is an $a\in A-J$.
 Consider the mapping from pairs $(C_1,C_2)$ where $a\notin C_1$ to the pairs which have $a\in C_1$.
 These sets clearly partition $\{(C_1,C_2)\subseteq A\times A : (C_1\Delta C_2)\subseteq(A-J) \}$ and the mapping is bijective inside the subsets.
 Hence, the two sets are of the same size and with odd parity of $(-1)^{|C_1|+|C_2|}$.
 Together, this implies the sum above will be equal to zero for such cases.
 In the alternate case that $J=A$, we know that $(C_1\Delta C_2)=\emptyset$ or $C_1=C_2$, meaning we instead consider $ c_{(J+K)}^2 \cdot \sum_{C\subseteq A} 1 = c_{(J+K)}^2 \cdot 2^{|A|}$.

 Altogether, our original quantity of interest has now become:

 \end{proof}

 \begin{proposition} The FIS Algorithm \ref{alg:feature_interaction_selection} recovers the downwards closure of the true nonzero entries of the function.
 Let $S\subseteq \cP([d])$ be the set of nonzero Fourier coefficients of size $|S|=s$.
 Define the closure or downwards closure of $S$ as $\Bar{S}:=\{I\subseteq[d] : I\subseteq J \text{for some } J\in S\}$.
 Algorithm \ref{alg:feature_interaction_selection} returns exactly $\Bar{S}$. \end{proposition} \begin{proof} Using the lemma above, we know that the measurement on the psuedo-boolean function will be the upper cone.
-From this it fairly simply follows that any member of the downwards closure of $S$ will have positive upper cone size and will be added to the candidate set of interactions. \end{proof}
+From this it fairly simply follows that any member of the downwards closure of $S$ will have positive upper cone size and will be added to the candidate set of interactions, whereas nonmembers of the downwards closure will all have zero upper cone size and will not be added. \end{proof}